‘I’iwi

 Habitat and Behavior

 Often found in flowering ʻōhiʻa lehua, māmane, and ‘ākala.
 ‘I’iwi rarely stop moving and call often as they forage.
-While feeding, they keeps to the interior of leafy branches, before bursting out to quickly fly to another tree.
+While feeding, they keep to the interior of leafy branches, before bursting out to quickly fly to another tree.
 Wings produce an audible flutter in flight.

 Past and Present